 Mr. Pape represents clients across a range of industries in commercial and investment treaty arbitrations before all major arbitral institutions.
 He also represents clients in multi-jurisdictional commercial litigation around the world.

-Mr. Pape’s diverse international caseload has included disputes in Europe, Russia and the CIS, Africa, Latin America, and Asia, many involving assets or claims in excess of US$1 billion.
+Mr. Pape’s diverse international caseload has included disputes in Europe, Russia and the CIS, Africa, and Asia, many involving assets or claims in excess of US$1 billion.
 He has conducted cases under all of the principal arbitration rules including the LCIA, ICC, HKIAC, UNCITRAL, ICSID, ICSID Additional Facility, and ad hoc arbitration.
 His arbitration experience also includes acting as Tribunal Secretary in ICC proceedings.

 Mr. Pape frequently advises on issues of English and international law, including those arising out of shareholders agreements, sale and share purchase agreements, financing agreements, concession agreements, production sharing contracts, drilling contracts, bilateral investment treaties, and multilateral treaties, including NAFTA and the Energy Charter Treaty.